PsychicSmurf/arduino_marine_manager/README.md

 This project was developed within the Windows 10 environment

 # Software Development
-As the Arduino IDE is limited, this project is developed using Visual Studio Code https://code.visualstudio.com/
+As the Arduino IDE is limited, this project is developed using Visual Studio Code<br/>
+https://code.visualstudio.com/
-On top of that PlatformIO was added as an extension https://platformio.org/
+On top of that PlatformIO was added as an extension<br/>
+https://platformio.org/
-The Arduino IDE still needs to be installed to gain access to the default libraries https://www.arduino.cc/
+The Arduino IDE still needs to be installed to gain access to the default libraries<br/>
+https://www.arduino.cc/
 Hardware libraries are stored within this repo

 # External Tools
 This project uses Astyle to format the code.
-The astylerc file that configures this is in the root of this repo http://astyle.sourceforge.net/
+The astylerc file that configures this is in the root of this repo<br/>
+http://astyle.sourceforge.net/
 This project uses Source Monitor to provide metrics on the source code.
-The Source Monitor project file resides in the root of this repo http://www.campwoodsw.com/sourcemonitor.html
+The Source Monitor project file resides in the root of this repo<br/>
+http://www.campwoodsw.com/sourcemonitor.html